When Making An Intaglio Print

 Detailed Explanation

 This method is prized for its ability to produce fine lines, rich blacks, and subtle gradations of tone.
-The tactile quality of intaglio prints, often with visible plate marks and embossed edges, adds a sense of depth and craftsmanship that is difficult to achieve with other printmaking techniques.
+In practice, the tactile quality of intaglio prints, often with visible plate marks and embossed edges, adds a sense of depth and craftsmanship that is difficult to achieve with other printmaking techniques.
 Artists choose intaglio for its precision, expressive potential, and the unique, handcrafted quality it imparts to each print.

 Step-by-Step Process